Danialgharaie/mutant-landscape/README.md

 ```

 Use `--help` to see all available options.
 The script prints the final Pareto
-front and can also write a CSV log when `--output_csv` is provided.
+front and always writes a `history.csv` log inside the run directory.

 The `--log-level` flag controls logging verbosity and `--seed` sets the
 Python and NumPy random seed for reproducible runs.